Beth Mardutho Summer Fellowships

 Summer Fellow

-Aimee Hannoush is a Digital Humanities Fellow.
+Aimee Hannoush was a Digital Humanities Fellow.
 She is a master’s student in Early Christian Studies at the University of Notre Dame, with an undergraduate degree in history.
 She is especially interested in Syriac liturgy, music, and poetry.
 In the future, she hopes to make Syriac resources more available to scholars and members of the Syriac churches.
-She worked with Beth Mardutho several years ago and this summer will be tagging Syriac texts.
+She worked with Beth Mardutho several years ago and in summer 2024 tagged Syriac texts.

 2023 Fellows & Interns